NGF Top 100 Businesses in Golf

 On the turf side, that includes companies that make and sell mowers and maintenance equipment, irrigation technology, and the fungicides, herbicides, insecticides and growth regulators to keep a facility’s most important product -- the course -- healthy and green.
 On the course supplies side, it’s the biggest golf car businesses and companies that make all the other essentials a course needs to operate: from bunker rakes, cups and flags to tee markers, stakes and ball-washers.

-Some of the well-known associations in golf may be the most noteworthy businesses of them all – in terms of making money, growing the game and influencing the industry.
+Some of the well-known associations in golf may be the most noteworthy 'businesses' of them all – whether that's making money, growing the game, influencing the industry, or all of the above.

 The First Tee, meanwhile, is more than a player development program; it’s more about providing youth with educational programs that build character, instill life lessons and promote healthy choices – all through the game of golf.

-Another diverse bunch, there are seven associations in the NGF GOLF 100.
+Another diverse bunch, there are nine associations in the NGF GOLF 100.

 The golf landscape is diverse indeed, necessitating a catch-all miscellaneous category for businesses that don’t necessarily fall into a specific bucket.